WPJohnny-plugins/comment-reply-email/readme.txt

 3. Setting screen 2 of 2.

 == Changelog ==
+= 1.5.1 =
+- Updated for compatibility with latest WordPress version.

+= 1.5 =
+- Security patch is added.

+= 1.3 =
+- Comment form was not shown in a few options under "Send comment reply emails to commenters:".
+It was fixed.

+= 1.2 =
+- There was an issue with the HTML code view directly in email content starting from version 1.0.4.
+This problem arose during the implementation of a security update

+= 1.1 =
+- We updated description of each option more clearly in plugin setting page.
+- In frontend, checkbox option position was changed and placed before the form submit button.
+- Code files were cleaned up for professional.

+= 1.0.5 =
+- Warning Fix: Warning message "Undefined array key "comment_parent" in comment-reply-email.php file." is fixed.
+PHP 8.2 version is tested.

+= 1.0.4 =
+- Security Fix: This plugin was vulnerable to Cross Site Scripting (XSS) and Fixed on 08/29/2023.
+Thank Yebin Lee to report this security problem.

+= 1.0.3 =
+- PHP Warning Fix: Attempt to read property "comment_parent" on null object.

 = 1.0.2 =
 - Rename class object to match main class